 This means that some information within the programme and module catalogue will be subject to change.
 Current students are invited to contact their Programme Leader or Academic Hive with any questions relating to the information available.

-This course is a lab-based/practical course intended to get students to use SPSS and understand what they are doing when they use it.
+This course is a lab-based/practical course intended to get students to use the freely available Jamovi software for data analysis and to understand what they are doing when they use it.

 Number of Credits: 15

 ECTS Credits: 7.5

 Framework: FHEQ Level 7